-Which city is cheaper, Sapporo or Atami?
+Which place is cheaper, Sapporo or Atami?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between Atami and Sapporo can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.